You were probably more interested in Rainbow Brite, Smurf Magic Berries and/or ET cereal than the healthiest options, anyway.

 Oat Bran Options takes luscious raisins, chewy dates, and surrounds them with oven-toasted flakes and crunchy oat nuggets for a combination that talks straight to your tastebuds and to your health.

-Sun Flakes cereal with Nutrasweet (1985)
+Sun Flakes cereal with NutraSweet – no sugar added (1980s)

 Trix fruit-flavored cereal from the 80s